Nishand-RM/cap-backend/readme.md

 3. Then manually triggering the notification, once it is triggered it store the notification details in Mongodb (Notification -- collection) and gets updated in Notification History in the UI.

+the code is working fine with postman and in UI getting error with corp connection tried a lot,but still getting issue in that connection.